wing328/petstore-ruby/docs/StoreApi.md

 Find purchase order by ID

-For valid response try integer IDs with value &lt;= 5 or &gt; 10.
+For valid response try integer IDs with value <= 5 or > 10.
 Other values will generated exceptions

 ### Example
 ```ruby